 To travel the vast distances involved, even with craft which could achieve demi-lightspeed, took decades.
 Necessity being the mother of invention, the stasis booth was duly invented.
-Basically, it was a fool-proof form of suspended animation, but instead of freezing the body cryogenically, and having all the
+Basically, it was a fool-proof form of suspended animation, but instead of freezing the body cryogenically, and having all the attendant revival problems, the stasis booth simply froze time.
+Once activated, the booth created a static field of Time; in the same way X-rays can't penetrate lead.
+Time couldn't penetrate a stasis field.
+An object caught within the field became a non-event mass with a quantum probability of zero.

-Once activated, the booth created a static field of Time; in the same way X-rays can't penetrate lead, Time couldn't penetrate a stasis field An object caught within the field became a non-event mass with a quantum probability of zero.
 In other words, the object remained in exactly the same state, at exactly the same age, until it was released.
 Most of the important groundwork for Time-freezing and stasis theory had been done by Einstein in the 1950s.